Probation and Dismissal

 Penalties on individuals, organizations and institutions are severe.

-Students on progress probation are subject to disqualification when the cumulative number of W, I, and NC units reaches or exceeds 50 percent of the cumulative units attempted for two consecutive semesters.
-However, if a student on progress probation is graded in over half of the units attempted during a semester, the student is not disqualified and is continued on probation.
+Students on progress probation are subject to dismissal when the cumulative number of W, I, and NC units reaches or exceeds 50 percent of the cumulative units attempted for two consecutive semesters.
+However, if a student on progress probation is graded in over half of the units attempted during a semester, the student is not dismissed and is continued on probation.

-Students will be notified of their progress disqualification by the online grade reporting system and by the registration system.
+Students will be notified of their progress dismissal by the online grade reporting system and by the registration system.
 Students enrolled for the following semester will be withdrawn from the college.

-After a lapse of one semester or more, a disqualified student may Petition for Reinstatement on Probationary Status.
-Readmission of disqualified students is not guaranteed.
+After a lapse of one semester or more, a dismissed student may Petition for Reinstatement on Probationary Status.
+Readmission of dismissed students is not guaranteed.
 The student must present positive evidence of a serious intent to succeed and have a realistic goal identified.
 If the petition is granted, the student will be admitted on progress probation and may have enrollment limitations.

-Probation and disqualification are calculated based on classes taken Spring 1982 and after.
+Probation and dismissal are calculated based on classes taken Spring 1982 and after.